cherrinn/Comparative-experiments/README.md

 ## Installation
 To install the dependencies, you can simply follow this steps.

-1. clone this repositories in ``Command Prompt``\
+1. clone this repositories in ``Command Prompt``
 ```
 git clone https://github.com/cherrinn/comparative-app.git
 ```

-2. inside root folder you can type this
+2. inside root folder you can type (change from the current directory to comparative-experiments)
 ```
 pip install scikit-learn
 ```